ROI Maximization in Stochastic Online Decision-Making: Competing Against K policies ( )

+\paragraph{United we stand.} With this in mind, we now present our simple and efficient algorithm (Algorithm~\ref{algo:cape}, \cape) whose ROI converges (with high probability) to the best one in a finite family of policies.
+We will later discuss how to extend the analysis even further, including countable families of policies.
 Our algorithm performs policy elimination (lines~\ref{a:pe-begin}--\ref{s:polel}) for a certain number of tasks (line~\ref{a:pe-begin}) or until a single policy is left (line~\ref{s:testPolElim}).
 After that, it runs the best policy left in the set (line~\ref{s:exploit}) for all remaining tasks.
 During each policy elimination step, the algorithm oversamples (line~\ref{a:oversampling}) by drawing twice as many samples as it would suffice to take its decision $\accept \brb{ \durationrm_{{\max(C_n)}}(\bX_n), \bX_n }$ (at line~\ref{s:decision}).
-These extra samples are used to compute rough estimates of \reward{}s and \cost{}s of all potentially optimal policies and more specifically to build \textsl{unbiased} estimates of these \reward{}s (which, we recall, we would not otherwise have access to).
-The test at line~\ref{s:nexbig} has the only purpose of ensuring that the denominators $\sm_n(k)$ at line~\ref{s:polel} are bounded away from zero, so that all quantities are well-defined.
+These extra samples are used to compute rough estimates of \reward{}s and \cost{}s of all potentially optimal policies and more specifically to build \textsl{unbiased} estimates of these \reward{}s.
+The test at line~\ref{s:nexbig} has the only purpose of ensuring that the denominators $\sm_n(k)$ at line~\ref{s:polel} are bounded away from zero so that all quantities are well-defined.